-Walgreen’s runs fantastic promotions which allow you to pick up household and personal items cheap or FREE.
+Walgreens runs fantastic promotions which allow you to pick up household and personal items for cheap or even FREE.
 The key to making the most out of drug store shopping is to know how to combine manufacturer’s coupons with in-ad coupons and, even better, Reward Programs.

 – Get organized before going to the store!
 Know what you are going to buy and have the coupons out for those products.

 – Note if you need to do separate transactions and separate the coupons accordingly.

 – Bring a calculator or use your cell phone (in case you need to rework a deal) and take the weekly circular ad or pick one up when entering the store.

 These RR can be “rolled” to produce more RR thus lowering your total out of pocket expense.
 RR deals can also be combined with manufacturer’s coupons to get an item cheap, free or make it a moneymaker!
-This is the Drug store “Game,” getting paid to shop at the store!
+This is the drug store “game,” getting paid to shop at the store!

 Keep in mind: